bennycode/wlc-webapp/README.md

 - Avoid using component bindings to a bean that has session scope
 - Never assign FacesContext as instance variable of a view/session/application scoped managed bean, because the FacesContext instance is request scoped
 - [h:commandButton is not working](http://stackoverflow.com/a/2120183/451634)

+> Always strive to make code that can be modified with the least number of edits. - Lea Verou

 Authors
 ------